bobalazek/plutus-news-scraper/README.md

 - `yarn typeorm:run-migrations` - to run database migrations
 - `yarn typeorm:generate-migration src/Migrations/{MigrationName}` - to generate a new migration
+- `yarn typeorm:drop-schema` - to run drop the database schema

 ### Docker